carpentries-incubator/docker-introduction/instructors/e01-github-actions.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-We take you through the process of creating a project on Github from scratch and convert the README to HTML and upload it to a separate `gh-pages` branch.
+We take you through the process of creating a project on GitHub from scratch, converting the README.md file to HTML format and then uploading it to a separate `gh-pages` branch within the GitHub project.
 First let's take a look at what the end product will look like.
-We have a project ([example here](https://github.com/jhidding/readme-pages)) with a `main` branch that includes a README.
+We have a project ([example here](https://github.com/jhidding/readme-pages)) with a `main` branch that includes a README.md file.

 ![](fig/github-main-branch.png){alt='A GitHub project with a README' width="90%"}

-We can use Pandoc to turn this README into a simple static website.
+We can use Pandoc to turn this README.md file into a simple static website.

 ![](fig/github-io-pages.png){alt='Rendered GitHub Pages' width="90%"}

-If we switch to `gh-pages` branch in Github we can see where this page is hosted.
+If we switch to the `gh-pages` branch in GitHub we can see where this page is hosted from.

 ![](fig/github-gh-pages-branch.png){alt='gh-pages branch of the project' width="90%"}

-Only a `index.html` and `.nojekyll` (that prevents Github from creating a Jekyll page).
+Only `index.html` and `.nojekyll` files are present.
+The .nojekyll file prevents GitHub from processing the repository content with Jekyll, the approach that is used by default when creating a GitHub Pages website.
+Instead, Pages skips the Jekyll processing stage and simply deploys the content in the specified branch to the GitHub Pages server.
 So how do we set this up?

-## Create a Github Project
+## Create a GitHub Project

 Create a github project with a short `README.md`.
 To do this:

 - go to `github.com` and make sure you're logged in
-- click the green "New" button at the top right
+- click the green "New" button at the top right and fill out the form to create the new project
 - clone the new project to your computer.
-The instructions for doing so will be shown in the dialog on Github, or you can also see [Software Carpentry lesson on Version Control with Git](https://swcarpentry.github.io/git-novice/07-github/index.html), or the example below:
+The instructions for doing so will be shown in the dialog on GitHub, or you can also see [Software Carpentry lesson on Version Control with Git](https://swcarpentry.github.io/git-novice/07-github/index.html), or the example below: